 CAMPING AT BLACK SPRINGS

-Black Springs Rest Area is a picnicker’s paradise in the centre of a large pine plantation that was first established in the early 1900s.
-The site is in Vulcan State Forest, about a 30 minute drive from Oberon.
-For the dedicated fossicker, opportunities exist nearby at Sapphire Bend, an area set aside to allow fossicking for gems without a permit.
+Black Springs rest area is a picnicker’s paradise in the centre of a large pine plantation that was first established in the early 1900s.
+The site is in Vulcan State Forest, about a 15 minute drive from Oberon. for the dedicated fossicker, opportunities exist nearby at Sapphire Bend, an area set aside to allow fossicking for gems without a permit.
 The nearby streams are popular fishing sites that have been known to provide the foundation for many a fishing story!
 (Please note that NSW fishing rules and regulations apply to all waterways in the region)

 The Black Springs camping ground is very easy to access.
 The camping ground is located in the centre of town.
 The road into the camping ground is a gravel road but can easily be accessed by a two wheel drive and caravan.

 Playground and tennis court located opposite the area

 Please use established fireplaces wherever possible.

 All State forests are free to camp in.
 Please leave it clean or cleaner then when you arrive.
 Camping sites cannot be pre-booked or reserved.